Independence ratio and random eigenvectors in transitive graphs: Infinite transitive graphs

-\end{theorem} \begin{proof} Consider the projection-valued measure $P_\la$ corresponding to the self-adjoint operator $A_G$.
-This ``measure'' assigns an orthogonal projection $P_S$ to each Borel set $S \subseteq \IR$.
+\begin{pf} Consider the projection-valued measure $P_\lambda$ corresponding to the self-adjoint operator $A_G$.
+This ``measure'' assigns an orthogonal projection $P_S$ to each Borel set $S \subseteq\mathbb{R}$.
 According to spectral theory, one can integrate with respect to this measure.
 For instance, the following formula holds:

 Furthermore, the projections $P_S$ have the property that if an operator $T$ commutes with $A_G$, then it also commutes with each projection $P_S$.
-There is a unitary operator $U_\Phi$ corresponding to each $\Phi \in \Aut(G)$ (the one that permutes the coordinates of $\ell_2( V(G) )$ according to $\Phi$).
+There is a unitary operator $U_\Phi$ corresponding to each $\Phi\in \Aut(G)$ [the one that permutes the coordinates of $\ell_2( V(G) )$ according to $\Phi$].
 Since $U_\Phi$ commutes with $A_G$, it also commutes with the projections $P_S$.

-Now let $\la_0$ be an arbitrary element of the spectrum $\si(A_G)$ and set $S=[\la_0-\eps, \la_0+\eps]$.
-We define $\al$ as the image of the indicator function $\ind_x$ under the projection $P_S$:
+Now let $\lambda_0$ be an arbitrary element of the spectrum $\sigma(A_G)$, and set $S=[\lambda_0-\varepsilon, \lambda_0+\varepsilon]$.
+We define $\alpha$ as the image of the indicator function $\ind_x$ under the projection $P_S$,

-Note that $\ind_x$ is a fixed point of $U_\Phi$ for any $\Phi \in \St_x(G)$, therefore
+Note that $\ind_x$ is a fixed point of $U_\Phi$ for any $\Phi\in\St _x(G)$.
+Therefore